 These inexplicable vacations of the manifestation of Divine love may be necessary for the more deliberate examination of our hearts.
-As the careful engineer occasionally stops his train in order to click the wheels and prove their soundness, so God may at times interrupt the current of conscious love, to afford us an appropriate occasion for spiritual introspection.
+It is said that in the early days of railroading the careful engineer would occasionally stop his train in order to tap the wheels and test their soundness and safety.
+So God may at times interrupt the current of conscious love, to afford us an appropriate occasion for spiritual introspection.
 The man who walks by faith through these intervals will soon find even a clearer and more joyful outbeaming of the Saviour's countenance to reward his faithful clinging to the Divine promise.

 To these cautions an objection may arise in the mind of the reader that we are encouraged by Christ to ask for joy when he says, "Ask and receive, that your joy may be full."
 The evident design of the Lord Jesus is to indicate one of the blissful consequences of the prayer of faith, rather than its direct aim.
 Seek ME, and as an incidental result, your joy will be full.
-Seek ye first the kingdom of God, not in order that food and raiment may be added unto you: but "all these things shall be added," as an incidental consequence.
-Another objection is urged, derived from the example of the Son of God, "who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne 12 of God."
-Heb. xii, 2.
-If Jesus made his own joy the highest end of his actions and sufferings, may not his followers, who are commanded to walk in his steps?
-This objection is answered by recourse to the original, where we find avri, "instead of," in place of "for," the joy.
+Seek ye first the kingdom of God, not in order that food and raiment may be added unto you; but "all things shall be added," as an incidental consequence.
+Another objection is urged, derived from the example of the Son of God, "who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God."
+Heb.
+12:2.
+If Jesus made his own joy the highest end of his actions and sufferings, may not his followers who are commanded to walk in his steps?
+This objection is answered by recourse to the original, where we find anti, "instead of," in place of "for," the joy.
 This reading represents the Son of God, when the alternative was before him of sharing with the Father the worship of angels, and enjoying the glory which he had with the Father before the world was, or of enduring the abasement of the incarnation and the sufferings of Gethsemane and Calvary, as deliberately choosing the cross "instead of the joy which was lying before him" as his inheritance in the immediate future.
 As Jesus chose the will of God, and not his own will or selfish joy, so are we to walk in his steps, and to pray, not beatify myself, but glorify thyself, O thou adorable Saviour!
 While it is true that we cannot act in utter disregard of our own happiness, it is also true that we may have a conception of Christ so exalted, and a faith in him so strong, as to identify our joy with his, assured that our highest delight will be conserved while we aim not at it, but at the glory of the Lamb, who is worthy of all honor, and glory, and blessing.

-§ 2.
-The Tongue Unloosed.
+2. The Tongue Unloosed.